gunamata/SagemakerExample/README.md

 ## Requirements

 1. Python 3.6 is installed
-2. `mkvirtualenv packt-sagemaker`.
+2. `mkvirtualenv python36-sagemaker`.
 Make sure the virtualenv is activated after you create it.
 3. `pip install jupyter sagemaker numpy scipy scikit-learn pandas`

 ## How Amazon SageMaker Runs Training and Prediction